-Now we consider sampling strategies where only some of the states (image patches) of the benchmark are used to train the network.
+Now we consider situations where only some of the states (image patches) of the benchmark are used to train the network.
 One possibility would be to focus training on initial states that have a suboptimal greedy policy.
-However, under an optimal policy states outside this set are visited.
-A better approach makes use of the findings in the previous section.
-Sampling from states with at least one non-negative coordinate for $c_k-t_k$ in the benchmark corresponds to training on the set of states where the tracker is not both behind and to the left of the target.
-Many of these states are independent of the set of states where the tracker is behind and to the left of the target: in this case the tracker never reaches the target.
-The result is a partition of the benchmark states.
-When states partition in this way, it is possible to focus training on the relevant partition to achieve optimal performance, as demonstrated in Fig \ref{result9}.
+However, under an optimal policy states outside this set will be visited.
+A better approach makes use of the analysis in the previous section to partition the benchmark states into two sets.
+States with at least one non-negative coordinate for $c_k-t_k$ in the benchmark correspond to a situation where the tracker is not both behind and to the left of the target.
+These states are independent of the set of states where the tracker is both behind and to the left of the target: in which case the tracker never reaches the target.
+When states partition in this way, it is possible to focus training on the relevant partition to achieve optimal performance.

-In Fig \ref{result9}, the benchmark is used with a $\times 4$ sparse code leading to 1323 states (a small number of states is used here as it is easier to visualize graphically).
+In Figure \ref{result9}, the benchmark is used with a $\times 4$ sparse code leading to 1323 states (a smaller number of states is used here as it is easier to display).
 Of these, 1031 states have at least one non-negative coordinate (i.e., 78\% of the total number of states).
 These states are used as the training set.
-Fitted value iteration is then applied to find optimal policies for the 672 initial states with suboptimal greedy policies.
-Fig \ref{result9} shows these policies remain optimal policies under the proposed sampling strategy.
-However, decreasing the training set below 78\% of the total number of states rapidly degrades performance as states from the relevant partition start to be left out of the training set.
+Fitted value iteration is then applied to find optimal policies for the subset of 672 initial states with suboptimal greedy policies.
+Figure \ref{result9} shows these policies remain optimal under the proposed training strategy.
+However, further decreasing the size of the training set rapidly degrades performance as states from the relevant partition start to be left out of the training set.
 The benchmark provides an ideal testing ground to investigate these types of behaviours.